 Will all customers subscribe to or purchase a complete experience over a one-off purchase?
 Not always.
 And a small portion of your customers never will.
 That’s why many times we recommend a ‘loose-fitting experience strategy’.
 Allowing buyers to choose the commodity or the experience or both.
 Brands can even use their commodity products as a beachhead.
-For example, luxury buyers have proven they will choose affordable indulgences like a B and B mansion over a cheap motel room but companies can also map a journey for both.
-Now you have a plan for bringing motel users into your delux vacation service.
+For example, luxury buyers have proven they will choose affordable indulgences like a B&B mansion over a cheap motel room, but companies can also map a journey for both.
+Now you have a plan for bringing motel users into your deluxe vacation service.
 Younger demographic audiences also are very open to this model and this audience is only increasing.
 It doesn’t matter if you’re in Manufacturing or Entertainment, it’s coming.

-In our opinion, your company should consider how, when and in what manner they will join the Experience Economy.
-Or if not, how they will compete with the competitor who does.
+Your company should consider how, when and in what manner they will join the Experience Economy.
+Or if not, how they will compete with the competitor who does?

 Luckily you do not have to turn your business into Walt Disney World to enter the Experience Economy.
-Many cornerstones and technology are not out of your reach.
+Many cornerstones and technologies are not out of your reach.
 Personalization of goods, services, and attitudes can set you on your way.
 Ask us about our approach to experience strategy… we have created a condensed program that has been eye-opening for our clients.

 If you believe your current and future customers will be living and feeling the Experience Economy, click on the link below to set a time to talk.